 Normally, I try to avoid political and polarizing subjects like racism.
 This is a personal finance blog and those things are way off-topic.
 However, it has been a very difficult week in the U.S. Across the country, thousands of people are protesting against inequity and police brutality.
 I’m not out marching, so the least I can do is learn more about the issue and support the movement online.
-That’s why I’m going off the reservation today.
-Let’s talk about inequity and figure out what a regular person can do to help.
+That’s why I want to talk about inequity and figure out what a regular person can do to help.

 *To be clear, I support peaceful protest.
 Looting and rioting hurt small businesses and detracts from the main issue.